 Despite the obvious need for new types of antibiotics, pharma companies including Novartis, AstraZeneca and Eli Lilly have backed away from antimicrobials research, partly because it’s difficult to develop new classes of drugs and partly because there is little to no ROI in the space given antibiotics should be used sparingly to keep drug-resistant bugs at bay.

 Small biotechs have tried to step in and fill the gap, but they tend to struggle for the same reasons.
-In the span of one year, antibiotics makers Aradigm, Achaogen, Melinta and Tetraphase all filed for bankruptcy protection; all but Melinta had approved products.
+In the span of one year, antibiotics makers Aradigm, Achaogen and Melinta filed for bankruptcy protection.

 The AMR Action Fund will be up and running by the fourth quarter, but it acknowledged that it’s just one part of the solution.